2 Definitions and concepts

 A brief description of the analytical assurance that have been performed to assure the analysis.
 The statement should refer to known limitations and conditions associated with the analysis.

-The Department for Energy Security and Net Zero and Department for Business and Trade have published a range of quality assurance tools and guidance to help people with Quality Assurance of analytical models.
-Modelling Quality Assurance tools and guidance are used across the two departments to ensure analysis meets the standards set out in the AQuA book and provide assurance to users of the analysis that proportionate quality assurance has been completed.
+The Department for Energy Security and Net Zero (DESNZ) and Department for Business and Trade (DBT) have published a range of quality assurance tools and guidance to help people with the quality assurance of analytical models.
+Modelling Quality Assurance tools and guidance are used across the departments to ensure analysis meets the standards set out in the AQuA Book and provide assurance to users of the analysis that proportionate quality assurance has been completed.

 Multi-use models

-Some models, often complex and large, are used by more than one user or group of users for related but differing purposes, these are known as multi-use models.
+Multi-use models are used by more than one user or group of users for related but different purposes.
+These are often complex and large.

-Often, a Steering Group is created to oversee the analysis.
-This Steering Group would be chaired by the senior officer in charge of the area that maintains the model, and contain senior, ideally empowered, representatives of each major user area.
+A Steering Group may be created to oversee the analysis of these models.
+This Steering Group would be chaired by the senior officer in charge of the area that maintains the model and consist of senior representatives of each major user area.
+The members of the Steering Group may have decision-making responsibilities in their area of work.

 Quality analysis